Optimality theory: Overview

-Optimality Theory as applied to language was originally proposed by the linguists Alan Prince and Paul Smolensky in 1991, and later expanded by Prince and John J. McCarthy.
-Although much of the interest in Optimality Theory has been associated with its use in phonology, the area to which Optimality Theory was first applied, the theory is also applicable to other subfields of linguistics (e.g. syntax and semantics).
+Optimality theory as applied to language was originally proposed by the linguists Alan Prince and Paul Smolensky in 1991, and later expanded by Prince and John J. McCarthy.
+Although much of the interest in OT has been associated with its use in phonology, the area to which OT was first applied, the theory is also applicable to other subfields of linguistics (e.g. syntax and semantics).

-Optimality Theory is like other theories of generative grammar in its focus on the investigation of universal principles, linguistic typology and language acquisition.
+Optimality theory is like other theories of generative grammar in its focus on the investigation of universal principles, linguistic typology and language acquisition.

-Optimality Theory also has roots in neural network research.
-It arose in part as an alternative to the connectionist theory of Harmonic Grammar, developed in 1990 by Géraldine Legendre, Yoshiro Miyata and Paul Smolensky.
-Variants of Optimality Theory with connectionist-like weighted constraints continue to be pursued in more recent work (Pater 2009).
+Optimality theory also has roots in neural network research.
+It arose in part as an alternative to the connectionist theory of harmonic grammar, developed in 1990 by Géraldine Legendre, Yoshiro Miyata and Paul Smolensky.
+Variants of OT with connectionist-like weighted constraints continue to be pursued in more recent work (Pater 2009).

 Input and : the candidate set

-Optimality Theory supposes that there are no language-specific restrictions on the input.
-This is called richness of the base.
+Optimality theory supposes that there are no language-specific restrictions on the input.
+This is called "richness of the base".
 Every grammar can handle every possible input.
 For example, a language without complex clusters must be able to deal with an input such as /flask/.
 Languages without complex clusters differ on how they will resolve this problem; some will epenthesize (e.g. [falasak], or [falasaka] if all codas are banned) and some will delete (e.g. [fas], [fak], [las], [lak]).